schell/renderling/DEVLOG.md

 Or maybe I'll just park SDFs for now and get back to rasterization...

+### SDFs going forward+

+I still think there's a way to make SDFs work well in _this_ project.
+Consider this rasterization factory:

+1. break down triangle geometry into meshlets
+2. determine draw calls for meshlets
+3. draw calls run vertex shader for meshlets
+4. fragment shader writes to gbuffer, which might include
+   - u32 id of object
+   - vec3 position
+   - vec3 normal
+   - vec4 albedo
+   - f32 metallic
+   - f32 roughness
+   - vec3 emissive
+   - vec3 irradiance
+   - vec3 prefiltered
+   - vec2 brdf
+   - f32 depth
+5. break down SDFs into volumes
+6. determine draw calls for SDF volumes
+7. draw calls run vertex shader for volumes
+8. SDF volume fragment shader writes to gbuffer
+9. do a _raymarching_ pass over the gbuffer, discarding fragments not drawn to, using the depth as the first already-known hit point
+   1. march till bounce...
+   2. accumulate
+   3. goto 1. or die

+But I guess step `9` can be omitted until a later date.
+Support for rasterizing SDFs is the main point.

+I like the idea of raymarching for shading, though.
+It seems cognitively simpler than the current pile of tricks...

 ### Wgsly

 After hitting those exponential compile times with `rust-gpu`